 Ministry policies should be tailored to the particular program and population served.

 While common grooming behaviors exist universally, the grooming process will vary depending on the age and gender of child, and the type of program.
 Because grooming will unfold differently in a Student Ministry than in a Mom's Day Out, policy provisions will vary.

 Through Awareness Training, staff members and volunteers can be trained to better understand the purpose of policies, therefore serving more effectively within policy boundaries, and recognizing problematic behaviors before inappropriate sexual interaction occurs.
-As well, when policy 'bright lines' are clearly communicated - this is appropriate, this is NOT - staff members and volunteers are more likely to notice and communicate when someone steps over the 'bright line'.
-Written policy should present clear guidelines concerning appropriate touch, talk, boundaries, social media, bathroom use, one-to-one interaction, overnight stays and reporting requirements.
+As well, when policy 'bright lines' are clearly communicated - communicating, 'This is appropriate; this is NOT - staff members and volunteers are more likely to notice and communicate when someone steps over the bright line.
+Written policies should present clear guidelines concerning appropriate touch, talk, boundaries, social media interaction, bathroom use, one-to-one interaction, overnight stays and reporting requirements.